About us

 Cultural connections

 We’re a key part of cultural life in Brighton.
-As well as hosting our own exhibitions and events (such as the Graduate Show each June), the Schools of Architecture & Design, Art, Humanities and Media have partnerships with arts organisations and festivals, including Photoworks, who host the Brighton Photo Biennial and are based at the university, the Brighton Festival, the Brighton Fringe and the Brighton Museum & Gallery.
+As well as hosting our own exhibitions and events (such as the Graduate Show each June), the Schools of Architecture, Technology & Engineering and the School of Art & Media have partnerships with local organisations that benefit our students’ learning experience.

 Locations